jteutenberg/downpore/README.md

 ## Porechop performance comparison
 The main use case for the downpore trim command is for those situations in which Porechop is the bottleneck in your pipeline, or possibly when there are memory constraints.
 In terms of performance, downpore is I/O bound as it makes two passes through the input file, whereas Porechop is CPU bound.
 As such, all comparisons below are based on wall-clock time.

-When the `-himem` argument is set the trim uses only a single pass through the input file and this has been tested separately.
+When the `--himem` argument is set the trim uses only a single pass through the input file and this has been tested separately.

 ### Performance test data
 Three data sets: